rkitover/vimpager/markdown_src/vimpager.md

 Squeeze blank lines into a single blank line.
 GNU man passes this option to /usr/bin/pager.

+## -x

+Enable debugging output for the shell script part of vimpager.

 # ANSI ESCAPE SEQUENCES AND OVERSTRIKES

 If your source is using ANSI escape codes, the AnsiEsc plugin will be